U. RENEÉ HALL

 Chief of Police

-Chief Hall created community policing and mentor programs in the city of Detroit that developed and fostered partnerships between officers, community members and businesses alike.
-These programs were nominated by the Department of Justice, for Community and Justice Awards.
+In Detroit, Chief Hall created community policing and mentoring programs that developed and fostered partnerships between officers, community members and businesses alike.
+These programs were nominated by the Department of Justice for Community and Justice Awards.